Topology

 Note: the examples in this section assume familiarity with Writing Applications.

-The metric, table, dump, and activeflows queries understand the token TOPOLOGY in the agent field to mean the agents that are in the topology.
+The metric, table, dump, prometheus/metrics and activeflows queries understand the token TOPOLOGY in the agent field to mean the agents that are in the topology.
 For example, the following query identifies the port with the hightest ingress utilization:

 curl http://localhost:8008/metric/TOPOLOGY/max:ifinutilization/json